who’s responsible for change in the cocoa industry?

 The key to tackling this is talking to farmers about children’s and human rights.
 Upskilling on diversification and productivity also helps improve yields and income (and helps protect against deforestation too).

 ..can be part of the sweet solution by making conscious choices, spreading the message and putting pressure on the industry and their governments.

 Once you know the bitter truth that’s still hiding in most of the world’s chocolate, you can’t un-know.
 Which makes it sooo important to get the message out there.
-And the more people who know, the more people who will choose to join us in working towards slave-free chocolate.
+And the more people who know, the more people who will choose to join us in working towards chocolate that is free from exploitation.
 And demand accountability from chocolate makers.
 Which will influence market development.
 The power to change the chocolate industry is in your hands!
 Check here for some ideas of how you can take action and join us in our mission.

-Illegal child labor and modern slavery are chocolate’s bitter truth.
+Illegal child labor and forced labor are chocolate’s bitter truth.
 We are all part of the problem, but when we work together, we can all be part of the sweet solution.